Cristy94/markdown-blog/README.md

 # Markdown Blog
-Extremly simple "static" PHP blog that renders markdown posts.
-No installation or database needed.
+Extremly simple "static" PHP blog that renders markdown posts. **No installation or database needed**.

 To create a post just write a new `.md` file.
 Everything else just works.